rizalfanex/junyi-temporal-learning-prediction/README.md

 Kaggle source:
 https://www.kaggle.com/datasets/junyiacademy/learning-activity-public-dataset-by-junyi-academy

 The dataset is released by **Junyi Academy Foundation**, a Taiwan-based nonprofit educational organization.
-The Kaggle dataset description states that the dataset contains over 16 million exercise attempt logs from more than 72,000 students across the period from 2018/08 to 2019/07.
+The dataset description states that it contains over 16 million exercise attempt logs from more than 72,000 students across the period from 2018/08 to 2019/07.

-### Original Dataset Citation
+### 4.2 Original Dataset Citation

 ```bibtex
 @article{JunyiOnlineLearningDataset,